 What education you’ll need: You’ll need an associate degree to work as a radiology technician.
 Most states will also require that you earn licensure or certification by taking and passing an exam.
 You can take a certification exam from the American Registry of Radiologic Technologists (ARRT) even if your state doesn’t require it.
 Many employers prefer to hire radiology technicians who’ve earned certification.

-What else you should know: Radiology technician roles are projected to grow 7% by 2029.
+What else you should know: Radiology technician roles are projected to grow 6.3% through 2031.

 What you’ll do: As a surgical technologist, you’ll help surgeons during operations.
 You’ll prepare operating rooms, ensure needed equipment is available, and assist during surgery.